kfkogasa/PancakeClicker/README.txt

-  added twbs:bootstrap for styling -kris navbar and register/login done (register/login still currently only using email) -kris 7/22/2016 added HTML to display Java applet file - kevin updated HTML to display the pancake object in a box - kevin updated Javascript to color pancake, created Stylesheet - sean 7/23/16 all templates created with routes and route permissions -kris
+  added twbs:bootstrap for styling -kris navbar and register/login done (register/login still currently only using email) -kris 7/22/2016 added HTML to display Java applet file - K. B. updated HTML to display the pancake object in a box - K. B. updated Javascript to color pancake, created Stylesheet - sean 7/23/16 all templates created with routes and route permissions -kris